amwal-tech/amwal-ios-sdk/README.md

 Choose the language preference for your application.
 If you don't explicitly set the language, the application will default to the device's current locale.
+Set user info for registred user in your application

 1-